leipzig/pubmed_corpus_term_popularity/README.md

-View relative frequencies of 100 randomly words in the Brown corpus and Pubmed
+## View relative frequencies of random words in a English corpus and Pubmed

 ```
 conda create -n pop nltk r-ggplot2 r-stringr r-dplyr